cloudfoundry/haproxy-boshrelease/docs/rate_limiting.md

 ```

 ## Querying current stick-table status
-To give us more insights into what is going on inside HAProxy with regards to its rate limits we can query the stats socket to get the raw table data:
+To give us more insights into what is going on inside HAProxy regarding its rate limits we can query the stats socket to get the raw table data:

 ```bash
 $ echo "show table st_http_req_rate" | socat /var/vcap/sys/run/haproxy/stats.sock -